 Looking back at Fig. \ref{fig:frame}, CSI is a 2D complex matrix with size of \({N_s} \times {N_t}\), where \({N_s}\) is the number of subcarriers and \({N_t}\) is the number of time slots in the time-frequency block.

-Recently many advanced techniques have been proposed for analyzing image data using neural networks.
+Recently, many advanced techniques have been proposed for analyzing image data using neural networks.
 Image data are in fact 2D real matrices with one or more channels.
-For example the color images are 2D images with 3 channels (for red, green and blue components).
-To use image-based techniques in this work we have considered the 2D CSI matrix as an image .
-For example in Fig. \ref{fig:csiimage}, heat map of CSI absolute values, plotted for a sample FDD frame.
+For example, the color images are 2D images with 3 channels (for red, green, and blue components).
+To use image-based techniques in this work we have considered the 2D CSI matrix as an image.
+For example in Fig. \ref{fig:csiimage}, the heat map of CSI absolute values are plotted for a sample FDD frame.

 If we use only absolute values, phase information will be lost.
-So to solve this problem, we consider complex values CSI matrix as a real values matrix with 2 channels.
-There are two choices to put complex values as 2 channel of an image: put absolute values in first channel and phase values in second channel or put real values in first channel and imaginary values in second channel.
+So to solve this problem, we consider the complex valued CSI matrix as a real valued matrix with two channels.
+There are two choices to put complex values as two channels of an image: put absolute values in the first channel and phase values in the second channel or put real values in the first channel and imaginary values in the second channel.
 We selected the second approach to prevent the problem of phase wrapping that may happen for the phase information.

-So in the rest of this paper wherever that we use "image" term, it is refer to the CSI matrix that is considered as a \({N_s} \times {N_t} \times 2\) image with real values in the first channel and imaginary values in the second channel.
+In the rest of this paper wherever we use the term "image", it refers to the CSI matrix that is considered as a \({N_s} \times {N_t} \times 2\) image with real values in the first channel and imaginary values in the second channel.